Nala and Damayanti: Summary

 Meanwhile, Damayanti hears the distinctive sound of the approaching chariot and senses that it is Nala who is driving it.
 Her father, King Bhima, is confused by Rituparna's sudden arrival, particularly as there are no signs of a planned svayamvara.
 Still uncertain, Damayanti dispatches her servant Keshini to investigate Bahuka.
 Keshini approaches Bahuka and recites the verses composed by Damayanti; in response, he answers with the corresponding verses once spoken by Nala.
 She reports this back to Damayanti, who then sends her again to discover more about Bahuka's characteristics.
 Keshini observes several divine signs: the door lintel rises for him, fire and water are instantly present, and his garland remains unfaded.
-Damayanti then requests that Bahuka prepare meat for her; upon tasting it, she recognizes it as identical to Nala’s cooking.
+Damayanti then requests that Bahuka prepare a meal for her; upon tasting it, she recognizes it as identical to Nala’s cooking.
 Keshini also brings Nala’s children to him, prompting Bahuka to break into tears.
 Convinced of his identity, Damayanti has Bahuka brought before her.
 She expresses her anguish and sorrow.
 Nala explains that his actions were the result of being possessed by Kali and also questions the intent behind the new svayamvara.
 Damayanti clarifies that it was a ruse to find him and asserts her continued purity.
 Her chastity is confirmed by the wind god Vayu.
 With this reassurance, Nala's true form is restored, and the couple reunites after three years of separation.

 Nala and Damayanti are warmly received by King Bhima.
 Rituparna congratulates Nala and, in a gesture of reconciliation, Nala grants him the gift of his horsemanship before Rituparna departs.
 With an escort, Nala returns to Nishadha and challenges his brother Pushkara to a rematch in dice.
 Confident of victory, Pushkara accepts, hoping again to win Damayanti.
 This time, Nala defeats him, but magnanimously chooses to forgive Pushkara and sends him away.
 Nala then reclaims his kingdom.
 Nala lives out his life in peace and happiness.